renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

    anything written here will not be regarded as code and will not be executed!

 */
+value notComment = true;
+{% endhighlight %}

+The text between double-quotes (*This is our first Ceylon module*) just above the module declaration is similar to a comment, but is used by Ceylon tools to provide documentation for program elements (in this case, the module itself).
+You can use [mark-down](http://daringfireball.net/projects/markdown/syntax) syntax to format text in these blocks.

+Try changing the contents of *module.ceylon* to the text shown below, save the file then hover with the mouse over the module name!

+{% highlight ceylon %}
+"This is our first **Ceylon module**!

+ ## A Header
+ * item 1
+ * item 2

+ ## Other Header

+ Ceylon is really cool!"
+module helloCeylon "1.0.0" {}
 {% endhighlight %}

 A module can have one or more packages.
 Each package can contain several elements such as functions, classes, objects and interfaces (we will look at each one of them in detail later on).